 The Banrep house price index includes nine cities (the three major cities: Bogotá (the capital, with a population of 8.1 million), Medellin (pop: 2.5 million), and Cali (pop: 2.4 million), plus Barranquilla, Bucaramanga, Cucuta, Manizales, Neiva and Villavicencio).

 Colombia's property market has seen impressive house price increases over these eleven years:

 + 8.09% (4.99% inflation-adjusted) in 2014

 + 13.13% (5.19% inflation-adjusted) in 2016

 New house prices are rising at a similar rate.
 The new house price index from Departamento Administrativo Nacional de Estadística's (DANE) rose by 10.05% (4.69% inflation-adjusted), while new apartment prices went up by 7.65% (2.41% inflation-adjusted) during the year to Q1 2017.

 Foreigners can freely buy property in Colombia.

-Good rental yields in Bogota, Colombia
+Moderate to good rental yields in Bogota, Colombia

 Taxes are generally high at 33%